tocheskey/phonegap-docs/docs/3-references/phonegap-build/signing/ios.html.md

 #### Convert an Apple developer certificate to a P12 file on Windows

+Generate a certificate signing request:

+`openssl req -nodes -newkey rsa:2048 -keyout private_key.key -out cer_sign_request.csr`

+Upload that csr file to the Apple Developer Center and it will spit out a certificate (.cer).

 To develop apps via Build, you must use a P12 certificate file.
 You generate this certificate based on the Apple iPhone developer certificate file you receive from Apple.

 1. Download and install [OpenSSL](http://slproweb.com/products/Win32OpenSSL.html)